Pancakes

 Recipe format

 Recipes are plain text in a Markdown variant the app parses into title, ingredients, steps, and notes.
-Write by hand, paste from another source, or use the graphical editor — the file on disk is the same shape either way.
+Write by hand, paste from another source, or use the recipe editor — the file on disk is the same shape either way.

 A complete example